 Asking questions is a great way to learn new things in Spanish, and it's a necessary skill for making your way around.
 If you need to get directions, ask what a word means, find out the time, etc. you will need to know how to ask questions correctly.
-In this article we'll cover questions that can be answered with sí (yes) or no (no), as well as questions that are answered with more detailed information.

 Check out these examples of questions in Spanish.